codenameakshay/async_wallpaper/README.md

 - `filePath` – the path of the file to set as wallpaper
 - `wallpaperLocation` – the location where you want to set the wallpaper
-- `goToHome` – a bool, which redirects your app to home screen when wallpaper is set
+- `goToHome` – a bool, which redirects your app to home screen when wallpaper is set (optional)
+- `toastDetails:` - a `ToastDetails` object, which contains the details of the toast to be shown when wallpaper is set (optional)
+- `errorToastDetails:` - a `ToastDetails` object, which contains the details of the toast to be shown when wallpaper is not set or error (optional)

 AsyncWallpaper has three locations predefined -